FAQs

 accordion icon

 The main benefit is to earn money.
-Unless some other Service Providers, we transfer cash not points or other redeemable rewards.
+Unlike some other Service Providers, we transfer cash not points or other redeemable rewards.

 How much money can I expect to earn?